timothyhull/breadpool-self-eval/docs/index.md

 ## What to Expect From Me

 I believe the best officiating happens when a crew operates as a selfless, supportive, and blameless team that focuses on being better today than they were yesterday.
-These are the qualities you can expect from me as a member of an officiating crew:
+These are the qualities you can expect from me as a member of any officiating crew:

 ??? bread "1.
 My Mindset :material-cursor-default-click:"